 If you or your loved one suffered health problems or cancer from contaminated water at Camp Lejeune, you may now be eligible for compensation from a Camp Lejeune lawsuit.

 In August 2022, the U.S. government passed the Camp Lejeune Justice Act of 2022, which was part of the Honoring Our Promise to Address Comprehensive Toxics (PACT) Act.
-The Honoring Our PACT Act focuses on addressing issues that affect veterans who were exposed to toxic materials during service.
+The Honoring Our PACT Act focuses on addressing issues affecting veterans exposed to toxic materials during service.

-Because of this new law, those who were exposed can now seek compensation by filing a Camp Lejeune lawsuit after having been denied justice for so many years.
+Because of this new law, those exposed can now seek compensation by filing a Camp Lejeune lawsuit after being denied justice for so many years.

-For over 40 years, Sokolove Law has been fighting for U.S. veterans, helping them to access VA benefits and compensation.
+For over 40 years, Sokolove Law has been fighting for U.S. veterans and their families, helping them to access VA benefits and compensation.

-We are proud to be working together with Ed Bell, the champion of the Camp Lejeune Justice Act, to help veterans affected by water contamination at Camp Lejeune get justice.
+We are proud to work with Ed Bell, the champion of the Camp Lejeune Justice Act of 2022, to help veterans affected by water contamination at Camp Lejeune get justice.

 It’s Not Too Late for Justice